VickiLanger/code-questions-bot/README.md

 If you would like to contribute, feel free to make a pull request.

 First time?
 I suggest starting with adding a question to questions.py.
 Check out [issue #5](https://github.com/VickiLanger/code-questions-bot/issues/5) for more details.
-It will tell you

 ### Who Has Contibuted?
 All contributions are greatly appreciated.